First Australians: Aboriginal and Torres Strait Islander Peoples

 Eternity examines the lives of 50 Australians, famous and not famous, living and dead.
 The gallery uses these life stories to highlight larger moments, movements, events and themes in Australian history.
 The gallery’s display is based on emotions, such as joy, hope, passion and fear, and experiences, such as loneliness, mystery, thrill, devotion, separation and chance.
-This year a new story on distance trekker Jacob Baldwin, featuring his wheelchair, was included in the ‘Hope’ module.
+This year an exhibit was installed exploring the story of Ted Pritchard’s passion for steam power.

 Journeys: Australia’s Connections with the World

 The Journeys gallery explores the passages of people to, from and across Australia.
 It traces the ways in which migrants and travellers have made homes in Australia and overseas, and have built and maintained connections between here and abroad.

 The three new exhibits that were installed this year explore the stories of Norm Wilson, a patrol officer in Papua New Guinea; the dancer Madame Gertrud Bodenwieser; and Australian tennis champion Evonne Goolagong Cawley.

 The Landmarks gallery explores a broad history of Australia through stories of places and their peoples.
 The gallery considers 10 themes in Australian life, exploring how each has unfolded in particular places across the country.
 It looks at how people have engaged with landscapes, flora, fauna and technologies to develop distinctive Australian communities.
 The Landmarks gallery offers an imaginative tour of the country — the opportunity to ‘visit’ different places and to ask how, together, they create a history of Australia.